OPM/ResInsight-UserDocumentation/content/getting-started/download-and-install/BuildInstructions.md

 ### Windows Compiler

-Visual Studio 2015 or later is supported.
+Visual Studio 2015 and later is supported.

 ### GCC Compiler